jjcrofts77/Linear-Systems-MATH30451/README.md

       - Linear systems of difference equations
    - Inhomogeneous systems of equations
       - Linear systems of ODEs
       - Linear systems of difference equations
-   - Inhomogeneous systems of equations

 ### Chapter 4 Controllability , observability and stability
    - Controllability